nazeelashraf/spring-prozacto-vault/README.md

          "password": "sparrow"
       }
    ```
-   On successful signup, you will recieve the following response message:
+   On successful signup, you will receive the following response message:
    ```Thank you for signing up!
 Your unique ID is 5```.
    Make note of this unique ID as it is required to link the role to the user at a later stage.